inko-lang/inko/docs/source/getting-started/hello-world.md

 ```

 Inko uses lightweight processes (more on that later), which are defined using
-the syntax `async class NAME { ... }`.
+the syntax `class async NAME { ... }`.
 The main process is always called "Main",
 and is required to define an "async" instance method called "main".

 The final line writes the message to STDOUT: